sclevine/packfile/docs/notes.md

 provide.test is never skipped

-write-app layers are always re-built and run serially
+lock-app layers are always re-built and run serially

 cache layers may be recovered from many builds ago, but all other layers must have been present during the last build